menu

 There are also powerful narrow counterspells, like Stifle and Muddle the Mixture, which are awesome because you can mill them away and flash them back when you need the effect.
 Muddle the Mixture and Traumatic Visions are much like Expunge in that you can cycle them to fix your draw early and flash them back for value later.

-You've got a suite of more expensive counterspells that do cool things: Calculated Dismissal, Cryptic Command, Rewind and Scattering Stroke.
+You've got a suite of more expensive counterspells that do cool things: Dismiss, Cryptic Command, Rewind and Scattering Stroke.
 Scattering Stroke in particular is a card that I wish saw more play.
 People play expensive counterspells with marginal upside all the time, and Mana Drain is absurdly powerful even costed at four mana.
 If this gets to drain them even half of the time, I'll be ecstatic!

 Filtering and Card Advantage